 There’s one way to increase your chances of maxing out the sale price of your home: Look as good as your comps.

-The San Francisco market has been strong for the past several years, and the list-low-sell-for-more strategy prevails.
-Many home sellers have walked away with huge net proceeds, often amidst multiple offers and quick closes.
+The San Francisco market—particularly for single-family homes—has held up during corona.
+Many home sellers have walked away with solid net proceeds, often amidst multiple offers.

 Take a deep dive into other comparable sales and note how those properties were presented.
 If most of the comps look like outtakes from Dwell, that’s a heads up that your home better be on that level before the first professional photo is taken.